voicebase/voicebase-docs/docs/how-to-guides/keywords-and-topics.md

 The configuration attachment should contain the key:

  - `knowledge` : Settings for Knowledge Discovery
     - `enableDiscovery` : Switch for enabling/disabling knowledge discovery.
-Default is false.
+The default is false.
     - `enableExternalDataSources` : Switch for allowing the search on sources external to VoiceBase.
 Users concerned about data privacy or PCI requirements can turn this off.
 Default is true.

 For example: